Handbook of Operating Procedures 9-2010

 1. Qualifications

-To be eligible for appointment as an assistant instructor a nominee must:
+To be eligible for appointment as an Assistant Instructor a nominee must:

 1. Be in good academic standing and making satisfactory progress toward a graduate degree.